 Time off is managed on the People Planner and can be added in multiple places:

-1. From the Time Off toggle
+1. From the Global Time Off toggle

 Click the toggle button

-Switch on the Time off toggle
+Switch on the Global Time Off toggle

 Click the Add time off button

 Select all the people you want to create time off for.
 If you select multiple people you will create the same time off for everyone selected.
 Use the search bar to filter the list.

 Use the calendar controls to add new time off